YongLiuLab/BrainRadiomicsTools/Readme.md

 # BrainRadiomicsTools

-  BrainRadiomicsTools is a radiomics tool that includes multiple brain image processing tools.It has many functions such as registration、N4 bias correction、hippocampus segment and feature calculating.Now it can automatically segment and calculate about 2000 radiomics features of the hippocampus.
+  BrainRadiomicsTools is a radiomics tools that includes multiple brain image processing tools.
+It has many functions such as registration、N4 bias correction、hippocampus segment and feature calculating.
+Now it can automatically segment and calculate about 2000 radiomics features of the hippocampus.
-  **The feature about this tool is that it has a good user interface,you can do all the work with the mouse.**
+  **The feature about this tools is that it has a good user interface, you can do all the work with the mouse.**

 # Install

-  The tools is a python based program,it can execute in Windows now(some function may error in Linux and Mac OS), The installation script is not completed yet, but here is a file `environment.yaml` and `requirement.txt` describing which python packages are required for this tool.
+  The tools is a python based program, it can execute in Windows now(some function may error in Linux and Mac OS), The installation script is not completed yet, but here is a file `environment.yaml` and `requirement.txt` describing which python packages are required for this tool.

-  It is recommended to use Anaconda(Miniconda) for environment configuration,the most important package is theano,there will be some problem in the installation of theano.The key of the installation is installing mingw by conda.
+  It is recommended to use Anaconda(Miniconda) for environment configuration, the most important package is theano, there will be some problem in the installation of theano.
+The key of the installation is installing mingw by conda.

-  1. If you don't have conda envirment,please install the Anaconda or Miniconda
+  1. If you don't have conda envirment, please install the Anaconda or Miniconda
   2. Open the CMD.exe and use conda to create a new env such as : `conda create -n brainTools python=3.6`
   3. Then activate the conda env : `conda activate brainTools`
   4. Install the mingw by conda : `conda install mingw libpython -y`